preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 .. image:: edit-controlled-library-drafts-new.png

-+ **Default Ordering Field**: Select the column for default sort order for the list.
++ **Default ordering field**: Select the column for default sort order for the list.
-+ **Sort Direction**: Select Descending or Ascending here.
++ **Sort direction**: Select Descending or Ascending here.
-+ **Show Search Box**: If authors should be able to search for documents in the list, select this option.
++ **Show search box**: If authors should be able to search for documents in the list, select this option.
 + **Column**: Use this option to add a column to be shown.
 Open the list, select the column and click "ADD".
 + **Display columns in draft view**: Here the selected columns are listed.
 To remove a column, click the dust bin.
 If no dust bin is shown for a column it's mandatory, and therefore can't be removed.
-You can set the order of the columns by grabbing the Equal To icon for the column and drag it to another place in the list.
+You can set the order of the columns by grabbing the equal-to-icon for the column and drag it to another place in the list.

 Published
 ------------
-The same type of settings as for Drafts are available here.
+The same type of settings as for drafts are available here.
 See above for a description.

 .. image:: edit-controlled-library-published-new.png

-Default Document Types
+Default document types
 ------------------------
-Use this setting to select one or more Document Types to be suggested when an author creates a new draft document in this Controlled Documents library.
+Use this setting to select one or more document types to be suggested when an author creates a new draft document in this controlled documents library.

 As an example, these settings: